 Reading Time: 3 minutes

 Household appliances are very expensive.
 If you are moving appliances to a new home or placing them in storage for future use, you want to make sure that you keep the appliances in good shape and working order so you can continue to use the appliances for many years.
 Every appliance will require different steps to get them ready for moving.
 Preparing a washer and dryer for moving and storage is going to be different than preparing a stove or refrigerator.
 If the washer and dryer are in the basement moving the appliances up and down stairs can be difficult if you have not planned ahead.
 It is very important to properly prepare washers and dryers for storage in order to keep them protected from damage during moving and while in storage.
 With any appliance, consult the owner’s manual for specific manufacturer instructions on transporting a washer or dryer.
-Below are tips on how to move or store a washer and dryer.
+Below are tips on how to store and move a washing machine and dryer.

 How to Move Your Washer and Dryer